Derek Winnert

 Nigel Finch’s 1991 British drama film The Lost Language of Cranes is a revealing, frank and moving version of David Leavitt’s novel, meticulously played, especially by the remarkable Brian Cox.
 In the US, it was censored and even then banned by some PBS stations.

-Director Nigel Finch’s 1991 British made-for-TV drama film The Lost Language of Cranes is a revealing, frank and moving version of David Leavitt’s 1986 novel, meticulously played, especially by the remarkable Brian Cox.
+Director Nigel Finch’s 1991 British made-for-TV drama film The Lost Language of Cranes is a revealing, frank and moving version of David Leavitt’s 1986 novel, meticulously played, especially by the remarkable Brian Cox, but also by Eileen Atkins and Angus Macfadyen.

 When young gay man (Angus Macfadyen) decides to come out to his middle-class parents, what he doesn’t know is that his university teacher father (Brian Cox) had been denying his homosexuality too.
 Despite his love for his book editor wife (Eileen Atkins), dad sets out on his own rewarding journey of discovery.
 Writer Sean Mathias makes a sensitive, intelligent job of the screenplay, bringing out the book’s characters and themes expertly, and there is plenty of food for thought and discussion.

-John Schlesinger and René Auberjonois appear as a gay couple visiting from Long Island.
-Also in the cast are Corey Parker, Cathy Tyson, Richard Warwick, Nicholas Le Prevost, Ben Daniels, Nigel Whitmey, Frank Middlemass, Edmund Kente, Adam Matalon, and Ben McVeigh.
+John Schlesinger and René Auberjonois appear briefly but effectively as an older gay couple visiting from Long Island.
+Also in the cast are American actor Corey Parker as Elliot, Cathy Tyson, Richard Warwick, Nicholas Le Prevost, Ben Daniels, Nigel Whitmey, Frank Middlemass, Edmund Kente, Adam Matalon, and Ben McVeigh.

 The Lost Language of Cranes is directed by Nigel Finch, runs 90 minutes, is made by BBC and 13-WNET, is released on BBC2, is written by Nigel Finch, based on David Leavitt’s novel, is shot by Remi Adefarasin, is produced by Ruth Caleb, and is scored by Julian Wastall.